oracle-livelabs/database/sharding/uds23c/uds-ddl-dml/uds-sharded-table-ddls-dmls.md

 In this lab, you will:

-* Find how to create a Sharded schema in User-Defined Sharding env, created Sharded tables, duplicated tables, and run a few DMLs.
+* Find how to create a Sharded schema in User-Defined Sharding env, create Sharded tables, duplicated tables, and run a few DMLs.
 * Testing the use-cases

 ### Prerequisites